Wonderfalls: Production

 The series was an American production, filmed in Niagara Falls, Ontario and Toronto, Ontario (standing in for Niagara Falls, New York and environs), with several Canadian actors cast in lead roles (including the show's star).
 It was created by Bryan Fuller and Todd Holland and executive produced in partnership with Tim Minear.
 Originally scheduled to debut in the fall of 2003, its premiere was delayed until early 2004.
 When it finally debuted in March 2004 on the FOX network, Wonderfalls received positive reviews from critics, but had trouble attracting viewers.
-The pilot episode, "Wax Lion", received a higher Nielsen rating when it was repeated the Thursday after its premiere, and the show was moved from a Friday night time slot to Thursday.
+The pilot episode, "Wax Lion", received a higher Nielsen rating when it was repeated the Thursday after its premiere, and the show was moved from a Friday-night time slot to Thursday.
 There was little notice or promotion of the time change, and FOX subsequently canceled the show after airing the fourth episode.
 A fifth episode was advertised but never aired.

-Despite its cancellation Wonderfalls developed a loyal fan base.
-A campaign spearheaded by fans (and an accompanying website) was launched, and several members of the cast and crew visited the site and encouraged the grassroots support.
+Despite its cancellation, Wonderfalls developed a loyal fan base.
+A campaign spearheaded by fans, with an accompanying website, was launched, and several members of the cast and crew visited the site and encouraged the grassroots support.

 Immediately after the show's cancellation, its producers attempted to interest other networks, including The WB, in picking up the series and some episodes were shown in theatres in Los Angeles during the summer of 2004 in order to raise support for the series.